Restoration economy: Overview

-The "restoration economy" refers to economic growth that's based on repurposing, renewing and reconnecting the natural, built and socioeconomic environments.
+The "restoration economy" refers to an economic model based on repurposing, renewing and reconnecting the natural, built and socioeconomic environments.
 The phrase gained popularity with the publication in 2002 of The Restoration Economy by Storm Cunningham.
 That book created an eight-sector taxonomy for "restorative development", with a chapter on each.
-Four professional / technical / scientific sectors primarily focused on the built environment: brownfields remediation, infrastructure renewal, heritage restoration and catastrophe reconstruction.
+Four professional / technical / scientific sectors primarily focused on the built environment: brownfield remediation, infrastructure renewal, heritage restoration and catastrophe reconstruction.
 The other four sectors primarily focused on the natural environment: ecological restoration, watershed restoration, fishery restoration and regenerative agriculture.
 All eight sectors help to revitalize the socioeconomic environment.

-On the natural resources side of the equation, the “restoration economy” refers to the employment, capital, resources, and economic activity that emerge from investments in ecological restoration, or “the process of assisting the recovery of an ecosystem that has been degraded, damaged, or destroyed.”
+On the natural resources side of the equation, the "restoration economy" refers to the employment, capital, resources, and economic activity that emerge from investments in ecological restoration, or "the process of assisting the recovery of an ecosystem that has been degraded, damaged, or destroyed."
 Restoration projects can include habitat enhancement, water quality improvement, invasive species removal, forest thinning for canopy diversification, or any other activity that aims to improve the natural function of an ecosystem.
 While investments in restoration benefit the environment, restoration projects also require workers, materials, and services to implement.
 The marketplace for these goods and services can create employment, spur business and workforce development, and increase activity in local economies.
 Activities that use byproducts of restoration work are also sometimes considered as part of the restoration economy; for example, the use of small trees and/or shrubs from forest diversification or thinning projects as biomass to produce heat or energy.